BurlyOctopus/Click-Events/README.md

 # Click-Events
-Some Demo's that show different ways to bind click events
+Best way to listen for click events on all links in an ordered list, whether it's 2 or 100?

+Below is the ordred list.
 ```html
 <ol id="orderedList">
   <li><a href="">Link 1</a></li>